-Tony Allen is the chief communications officer for Bank of America's Consumer Banking, Small Business and Business Banking divisions.
-Consumer Banking serves more than 50 million individual customers and clients.
-Tony sets the organization's communications strategy, leads media relations and is senior communications counsel to the company's Chief Operating Officer.
-Tony is also a key advisor to the Bank's public policy and corporate social responsibility teams.
-Prior to joining Bank of America, Tony was an executive vice president with MBNA.
+Tony Allen leads Corporate Communications for Bank of America's Consumer Banking and Business Banking divisions, which serves more than 50 million consumers and small businesses.
+Tony sets the organization's communications strategy and is senior communications counsel to the company's Chief Operating Officer.
+He is also a key advisor to the Bank's public policy and Corporate Social Responsibility teams.
+Formerly, Tony was an executive vice president with MBNA.

-Formerly, Tony was the founding president of the Metropolitan Wilmington Urban League where he advanced the organization's agenda through multiracial and collaborative partnerships, policy research and grassroots organizing.
-Tony successfully advocated for equity in education, minority business procurement, policing and urban revitalization.
-His work impacted thousands of Delawareans, including 100,000 Delaware children and 15,000 small business owners.
+Before joining MBNA, Allen was the founding president of the Metropolitan Wilmington Urban League (MWUL), an affiliate of the National Urban League.
+In this role, Allen successfully advocated for equity in education, minority business procurement, policing and urban revitalization impacting 30,000 Delawareans, including 11,000 children and 15,000 small business owners.
 Allen started his career as the co–founder of Public Allies Delaware, a leadership development organization for young people.
 Since 1995, more than 300 young people have graduated from the program and have contributed 500,000 hours of volunteer service back to Delaware communities.
 Allen also worked for several years with current Vice President of the United States Joseph R. Biden, serving as speechwriter and special assistant while Vice President Biden was U.S. Senator.

 Mr. Borel graduated from Iowa State University with a degree in agricultural business.